 Related: The ultimate running race day checklist

-Best foods to eat when carb loading
+What are the best foods to eat when carb loading?

 During the carb loading period you should focus on getting most of your calories from carbohydrates.